-For larger entities that have multiple office locations, one person with PEAR AR access can complete the form for each office location, but they must ensure to coordinate with the offices on the Clinical Champions that will represent each office location.
+One person with PEAR AR access can complete the form for each office location on behalf of large entities with multiple office locations.
+They must coordinate with the office locations to select the Clinical Champions to represent each office location.